-The parties agree that the Memorandum of Agreement dated April 21, 2010 and the Resolution to Conclude BCA/Boilermaker 2010 Multi Provincial Collective Bargaining for Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Ontario, Manitoba, and Saskatchewan form part of this Agreement.
+The parties agree that the Memorandum of Agreement dated January 30, 2013 for Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Ontario, Manitoba, and Saskatchewan form part of this Agreement.
 Additional Memoranda of Agreement specific to applicable Provincial Appendices shall be referred to in each Appendix.

-For work in Nunavut, Northwest Territories, Yukon, and the District of Mackenzie, please contact the International Office of the International Brotherhood of Boilermakers and the Boilermaker Contractors' Association Main Office.
+For work in Nunavut, Northwest Territories, Yukon, and the District of Mackenzie, please contact the International Office of the International Brotherhood of Boilermakers and the Boilermaker Contractors' Association Office.